OZONE Action Day Tomorrow. Here's a link to more info and what to do.

-The City is working with the Secretary of State to finalize and get their blessing on the plan for correct the elections issues.
+The City is working with the Secretary of State to finalize and get their blessing on the plan to correct the elections issues.
 All elections will be held for 2 years and this allows a plurality vote count.
 The mayoral candidate with the most votes wins and the top two with the most votes in the council race will win those seats.
 No run off.

 To true up the terms back to two years the following will happen:

 Dwight Haley and Jean Hennagin's term expire this May and their seats will be up for election in November for 18 months.

 Terms will need to be looked at by council and put before the voters.
 The reason a 3 year term was selected in 2014 was to allow 2 seats every year instead of 3 seats one year and 4 seats the next, effectively electing a new quorum every other year.

 Council can pass an ordinance to make the council seats "places" so you would run for "place 2" or "place 3".
 It takes the concern out of how to structure runoff if there is one.
 If the 3 year seats area maintained, it would mean a majority vote instead of plurality.

 Council can also revise the charter back to a 2 year term - that brings back the issue of an election every other year that could change the quorum makeup.

 Now that we have all the information, council needs to make a good decision to carry us forward.